8 Legendary Old Skateboard Brands

 3. Hobie

 In 1962, Hobie teamed up with Mark Richards of the Val Surf shop.
-They wanted to improve on the current crop of skateboards that were on the market – which were mostly glorified roller skates attached to a plank of wood.
-In 1964, Hobie teamed up with the Vita-Pakt juice company to create Hobie Skateboards.
+They wanted to improve the current crop of skateboards on the market – mostly glorified roller skates attached to a wood plank.

 4. Bennett Trucks